Farmers make the difference

 3. Cover Crops

 We have a three-year program to help you introduce cover crops into your crop rotation.
-The first year you are eligible to receive $30/acre for up to 80 acres.
+The first year you are eligible to receive $30/acre for up to 160 acres with a 3 or 4 species mix.
 Payments on year 2 and 3 are $20/acre.
+If you opt for 5 or more species in your mix, you are eligible for $50/acre the first year and $30/acre in years 2 and 3.